robwillup/robwillup/README.md

  **.NET**

-I'm doing .NET since college and I just love it more and more.
+I'm learning and working with .NET since college and I just love it more and more.
 Specially after ... of course, **.NET Core**!!!
 I have been writing all sorts of apps with .NET including, but not limited to: ASP.NET Core web APIs and web apps, Blazor, Desktop WPF and Windows Forms, Console and CLI apps, Worker Service, gRPC, xUnit.

  **Go**